andrei-shershan/kinodev.Docs/README.md

 ### What could be improved?

+- General:
   - Code quality, it could be better;
-- Adjust architecture, reduce unnecessary services;
+  - Reduce amount of services;
-- Be careful with timezones;
+  - Better error handling;
+  - Increase test coverage, especially the UI with Jest
+- Business logic:
   - Add more business logic to cover full management, including edit, delete, etc;
   - Add more details about movies - directors, actors, tags, ratings, etc.;
+- Authenticaion and authorization:
   - Implement customer account;
   - Add authentication with Google, Facebook, etc;
+- Payments:
   - Implement Stripe Webhook;
+  - Add order cancellation and refund;
   - Add new payment provider with BLIK payments support;
-- Add order cancellation and refund;
-- Proper error handling;
-- Increase test coverage, especially the UI with Jest.

 ### What's next?
 Current development is temporarily suspended.
 I will resume it one day.